-- Philippine Interpretation IFRIC 21, LeviesIFRIC 21 clarifies that an entity recognizes a liability for a levy when the activity that triggers payment, as identified by the relevant legislation, occurs.
+Philippine Interpretation IFRIC 21, Levies (IFRIC 21) IFRIC 21 clarifies that an entity recognizes a liability for a levy when the activity that triggers payment, as identified by the relevant legislation, occurs.
 For a levy that is triggered upon reaching a minimum threshold, the interpretation clarifies that no liability should be anticipated before the specified minimum threshold is reached.
-IFRIC 21 is effective for annual periods beginning on or after January 1, 2014.
-The Group does not expect that IFRIC 21 will have material financial impact in future financial statements. - PAS 39, Financial Instruments: Recognition and Measurement Novation of Derivatives and Continuation of Hedge Accounting (Amendments)
+Retrospective application is required for IFRIC 21.
+This interpretation has no impact on the Group as it has applied the recognition principles under PAS 37, Provisions, Contingent Liabilities and Contingent Assets, consistent with the requirements of IFRIC 21 in prior years.